How to Apply

 If your application meets our entry requirements, we’ll invite you to a discussion about your work with one of our academics.
 This might take place before or after you receive an offer from us.

 We encourage you to visit the college so that you can see our facilities, meet our teaching and technical staff, and discuss any other queries you may have; however, we appreciate this may not always be possible.
 If travel restrictions are in place, you are unable to make the trip or have already attended an Open Day, this meet can take place online via Google Meet, WhatsApp, or a phone call.
 We will ask you to email a digital portfolio or showreel to us in advance, and arrange an interview slot with our Admissions team in advance.

 If you would like to see what goes on inside our state-of-the-art studios and workshops or you would benefit from an informal talk about your future, an online or in-person campus visit is a great place to start your research.

 Come along to one of our Open Days and gain personalised advice from our student finance team, meet with expert academics and current students, and try out our specialist facilities.
 Our accommodation providers will also be on-hand to show you around the local area and our affordable shared halls and housing, just a stone’s throw from the college's main-site, Tavistock Place.

-We are also pleased to announce that bookable tours are available online allowing you to explore a diverse range of specialist facilities alongside our Students Union, The Gallery, and Plymouth Arts Cinema.
+We are also pleased to announce that bookable tours are available online allowing you to explore a diverse range of specialist facilities alongside our Students Union, our independent onsite art gallery MIRROR, and Plymouth Arts Cinema.

 Our knowledgeable staff will also be on-hand to answer any questions you may have about entry requirements, portfolios, employability, student finance and accommodation.